-“Well, you know, we haven’t like, talked, talked about it, but I’ve been making it pretty clear.”
-I couldn’t help but worry when I heard a friend of a friend at a party, talking about her engagement plans.
+One couldn’t help but worry to hear a friend of a friend at a party talking about her engagement plans.
 Not her engagement plans as a couple, not her partner’s thoughts.
 Just her engagement plans.
-Hinting and prompting is, unfortunately, still a way that some women try to procure an engagement—and it’s not a good idea.
+Hinting and prompting is, unfortunately, still a way that some people try to procure an engagement—and it’s not a good idea.
 "Dropping hints about getting engaged is not really a direct, healthy way to handle an engagement,” relationship therapist Aimee Hartstein, tells Brides.
 Deciding to get engaged is one of the biggest decisions you’ll make in your life—do you really want to leave it to hints?

-First, hinting that it’s time for your partner to buy a ring or pop the question takes away your agency in the situation—it’s really old-fashioned, but not in the right way.
-“It harkens back to a different time when there was more of a power imbalance between men and women,” Hartstein explains.
+Hinting that it’s time for your partner to buy a ring or pop the question takes away your agency in the situation—it’s really old-fashioned but not in a good way.
+“It harkens back to a different time when there was more of a power imbalance between men and women,” Hartstein says.
 “Men called the shots a bit more and really held the reins in the relationship.
-If a woman wanted something to happen she often may have found herself dropping hints or using some other indirect method of communication.”
+If a woman wanted something to happen, she often may have found herself dropping hints or using some other indirect method of communication.”

-Is that really something that we want to bring back?
-We have better, more direct communication methods available to us—shouldn’t we use them?
-And, more than that, just hinting and suggesting makes it sound like the decision is totally out of your hands.
-“It is also a style of communication that suggests that the ball is entirely in the man’s court,” Hartsein says.
+Just hinting and suggesting makes it sound like the decision is totally out of your hands.
+“It is also a style of communication that suggests that the ball is entirely in the man’s court,” Hartstein says.
 “He decides if and when a couple gets engaged and she just has to wait.”
 You don’t just have to wait.
-It’s your life—so if it’s important to you, then you should make some moves toward making it happen.
+It’s your life—so if it’s important to you, make some moves toward making it happen.
 And that starts with an honest conversation.

 You Shouldn’t Put Pressure on Without Explanation